9: …And the World Will Go On Without You

 Went shopping with @lizzipop.
 Forced to wear cat-ears.
 Perhaps even drones can contract toxoplasmosis.

-So Doll hit her with a paragraph talking about some… disease that made rats attracted to cats back on Earth?
+So Doll had hit her with a paragraph talking about some… disease that made rats attracted to cats back on Earth?
 And cat owners caught it too, sometimes?
 That was the part that made Lizzy scoff.

 @_matrioshka babe u definitely aren’t the owner in this relationship sksksk

 A pink blush ignited on her visor rereading that.
 Not her proudest clapback.
 But who wouldn’t skip a few thoughts if Doll had all but called you her little kitty?
-But no one, not even Doll, seemed to read anything weird into Lizzy’s post.
+But no one, not even Doll, had seemed to read anything weird into Lizzy’s post.

 Next time, Lizzy was going to ‘force’ Doll to meow.